Molested as a child: Promiscuous as an adult?

 For instance, many survivors who don't get professional help right away find ways to numb their pain and confusion.
 Some turn to drugs and alcohol.
 Others turn to excessive sexual activity.
 Some retreat into tumultuous relationships or avoid connecting with other people altogether.
 While these diversions may provide some immediate relief, they often lead to more suffering.
 At the worst, survivors dip into addictions, sexual confusion, and unstable and erratic relationships.
 Some survivors enter into a cycle of victimization, repeatedly finding themselves in situations where they're sexually abused as adults.
 This creates shame, guilt, and even more confusion for the survivor.

 At some point, survivors often realize their ways of coping are no longer working or are actually causing more problems for them.
 There are lots of resources available for those who're ready and willing to explore their ways of coping.
 And, it often helps survivors to talk with mental health professionals about their experiences and ways of coping.
 If you or someone you know is interested in finding professionals with special experience in the area of sexual abuse, the American Association of Sexuality Educators, Counselors, and Therapists (AASECT) provides referrals.
-Columbia students can call Counseling and Psychological Services (CPS) at x4-2878 to make an appointment to speak with a counselor.

 It's important not to stereotype survivors of sexual abuse or expect them to have certain characteristics.
 Each survivor has unique experiences, feelings, thoughts, and ways of coping.
 With this understanding, it's possible for survivors of sexual abuse to find peaceful resolve to very hurtful stories.
 In fact, many survivors lead healthy, happy, and meaningful lives.